-Ballots are mailed out well ahead of Election Day, and thus voters have an “election period,” not just a single day, to vote.
-Mostly-mail elections can be thought of as absentee voting for everyone.
+Ballots are mailed out well ahead of Election Day, so voters have an “election period,” not just a single day, to vote.
+Mostly mail elections can be thought of as absentee voting for everyone.
 This system is also referred to as “vote by mail.”

-- Two states—Nebraska and North Dakota—permit counties to opt into conducting elections by mail.
+- Two states permit counties to opt into conducting elections by mail: Nebraska and North Dakota.

-- Nine states—Alaska, Arizona, Florida, Kansas, Maryland, Missouri, Montana, New Mexico and Wyoming—allow specific small elections to be conducted by mail.
+- Nine states allow specific small elections to be conducted by mail: Alaska, Arizona, Florida, Kansas, Maryland, Missouri, Montana, New Mexico and Wyoming.

 Table 18a: States That Conduct All Elections by Mail